j50n/deno-proc/site/src/data-transforms/lazyrow.md

 Optimized read-only data access with lazy evaluation and caching for maximum performance.

+> ⚠️ **Experimental (v0.24.0+)**: LazyRow is under active development.
+API may change as we improve correctness and streaming performance.
+Test thoroughly with your data patterns.

 ## Overview

 LazyRow is a high-performance data structure designed for efficient field access in tabular data.
 It uses **lazy evaluation** and **caching** to minimize parsing overhead while providing a clean, simple API.